LockTheMage/IdleSitPlugin/README.md

 # Idle Sit
-Allows you to sit while you Idle
+Allows you to sit while you Idle.